Saturday, February 20, 2016

 What makes a home?

 Are the days of staying in one's hometown for a lifetime, long gone?
-It seems the more that we move, the more I meet other families who have also moved a lot and aren't living near any extended family members.
+It seems that the more we move, the more I meet other families who have also moved a lot and aren't living near any extended family members.
 With modern transportation and technology, has the world become so accessible and small, that we are all becoming global citizens, thus making it simpler to make a home anywhere we'd like, and leaving behind the notion of "settling down" for the rest of our lives?

 Now as our 2 year mark once again approaches, we feel a sense of change in the air and an urge to move along.
 It has felt this way each time, like an inner-knowing for both of us that something is about to happen and we are eager and excited for it, waiting for the next step "to reveal itself", almost as if we have no say in what is occurring.
 We never know quite how it will work out, or where we are going to live exactly, except in Cambridge, where we were able to find a place before we moved.
 But each other place, we went with no home set up in advance.
 We just sort of winged it and dealt with house-hunting when we arrived.
 I also had never even visited Santa Cruz before we moved there, and had only been to Brooklyn once, so it was all new to me, learning how to get around and trying to make friends and integrate into some sense of community.